Construction management certificate program in Denver

 - Structural design: reinforced concrete, structural steel, and wood timber framing

 - Construction economics

 - Project management

-This certificate program is attended primarily by superintendents and managers with substantial experience but no formal training in the construction industry.
+This construction management certificate program is attended primarily by superintendents and managers with substantial experience but no formal training in the construction industry.
 The program is also beneficial for a number of professionals in residential and commercial building, including accountants, attorneys, insurance assessors, marketing professionals, property appraisers, realtors, and lenders.